92green/enty/packages/enty-docs/src/content/tutorial/schemas.md

 _NOTE: shapes are defined on structure schemas not their entities.
 This is because the entity schema is really just a reference to an id in state.
-Because an entity could be of any shape entity schemas must have a structural definition assigned to it so that enty knows how to correctly contruct or merge it._
+Because an entity could be of any shape entity schemas must have a structural shape assigned to it so that enty knows how to correctly contruct or merge it._

 ### Merging
-Because an entity could be of any shape, when Enty is finds an entity that already exists in state it simply calls the merge function on its definition.
+Because an entity could be of any shape, when Enty is finds an entity that already exists in state it simply calls the merge function on its shape.
 This lets enty be smart about how to merge things.
 An object schema performs a shallow merge, while the array schema just replaces the old with the new.